DEPARTMENT 2 - DAIRY CATTLE

 - If an exhibitor is unable to tend their animals during the fair, they MUST inform the Chairman IN WRITING of the fact and who shall be responsible in their absence.
 Failure to do so will result in forfeiture of the premiums, and could result in removal of the animals from the Fairgrounds.

-- Substitutions may be made class for class within the same breed ONLY.
+- Substitutions may be made class for class within the same breed only at the time of check in.

 - Exhibitors are responsible for knowing when their animal will be judged.
 Failure to present the animals at the ring when called will result in disqualification.